DECAfpga/DECA_board/Sdram_mister_deca/README_3pins.md

     * T4) In auto falls to 80 MHz.
 Test ended
     * T5) 5 minutes at 140 MHz.
 Test ended
     * T6) 25 minutes at 140 MHz.
 Test ended
+  * Result: 140 MHz
+  * Notes:
+    * This model has all the condensers doubled
+    * CKE, DQMH/L pins have been connected with 23 cm duponts
 * "O1" dual memory:
   * Start in auto mode and frecuency falls to 120 MHz.
   * Stable phase